 What happens if my child loses something?

-All lost property is kept in the large draw unit near the school office, please ask at the office if you need to look for some lost property.
+All lost property is kept in the large draw unit in the reception area next to the school office, please ask at the office if you need to look for some lost property.

 Don’t forget to put their name on all their uniform and other belongings so you will be more likely to get them back if found.
 Initial and Surname is fine, but not just initials.

 About Food in School